What is Sports Medicine?

 - Increasing activity levels only gradually

-Seeking proper medical care at the first sign of a sports injury is imperative because continued activity can lead to even more damage.
+Seeking proper medical care at the first sign of a sports injury is imperative because the continued activity can lead to even more damage.

 SCHEDULE A CONSULTATION